 If you're using a brand name drug that doesn't have a generic alternative, there may be lower-cost, brand-name drugs used to treat the same condition.

 A preferred network pharmacy has an agreement with your Part D plan to charge less.
-As a preferred pharmacy with many of the nation's top plans, Walgreens offers $1 copays on select Part D plans.1
+As a preferred pharmacy with many of the nation's top plans, we offer $1 copays on select Part D plans.1

+Looking to save money on Medicare Part D?
 Preferred network pharmacies can offer lower copays because they have an agreement with your Part D plan to charge less.
-Pharmacies charge different copays.
-As a preferred pharmacy with many of the nation's top plans, Walgreens offers copays as low as $1 on select Part D plans.1 There are many plans to choose from, but only certain plans include Walgreens in their Preferred Pharmacy Network.2 Here are just a few:
+Walgreens is a preferred pharmacy with many of the nation's top providers which means we can offer copays as low as $1 select Part D plans1.
+Check out the section below to see just a few of the many plans that include Walgreens as a preferred pharmacy and jumpstart your savings today.